Louis D. Oaks: Termination

 Chief Oaks had a reputation as a hard-drinking womanizer.
 He was arrested by San Bernardino police, who discovered Oaks in the backseat of an automobile, accompanied by a "half-dressed woman and a half-empty bottle of whiskey."

 Reform-minded Protestant clergymen, including the politically active radio preacher Robert P. "Fighting Bob" Shuler, who was the president of the Ministerial Union, targeted Oaks.
-Shuler and other Protestant ministers had been active in the reform and anti-vice movements in predominately Protestant Los Angeles, and they had applied direct political pressure on both the mayor and the Chief of Police.
-Shuler staked out a speakeasy and saw the Chief exiting in an inebriated state, accompanied by two women, neither of whom were his wife.
-After publicly revealing that had he seen Oaks womanizing and drinking (the latter being a crime during Prohibition), Oaks was ousted as chief by Mayor Cryer.
+Shuler and other Protestant ministers had been active in the reform and anti-vice movements in predominately Protestant Los Angeles, and they had applied direct political pressure on both the mayor and the chief of police.
+Shuler staked out a speakeasy and saw the chief exiting in an inebriated state, accompanied by two women, neither of whom were his wife.
+After publicly revealing that he had seen Oaks womanizing and drinking (the latter being a crime during Prohibition), Oaks was ousted as chief by Mayor Cryer.